hectorcorrea/solr-for-newbies/03_adding_documents.md

 ```

 File `books.json` contains a small sample data a set with information about a
-few books.
+few thousand books.
 Go ahead and take a look at it (e.g. via `cat books.json`)

 Then, import this file to our `bibdata` core with the `post` utility that Solr
 provides out of the box: